Bedwas High School, Newport Road, Bedwas, Caerphilly, CF83 8BJ

 Religious, Values and Ethics, and Relationships and Sexuality Education, and the three cross-curricular responsibilities of literacy, numeracy and digital competence, must be embedded, in the areas of learning and experience as appropriate.

 As a school, we welcome the opportunities that the Curriculum for Wales can offer us to develop a curriculum that prepares our learners for the world beyond Bedwas High School.
+Our focus is not only upon developing our pupils’ knowledge and understanding, but now more so, teaching and developing the skills necessary for them to be successful in a society and economy undergoing exponential change.
 We will continue to review the curriculum and assessment regularly, and make the necessary modifications to implement any changes with the guidance of all our stakeholders and partners.
-We will continue to share with you how the curriculum evolves, but if you have any questions, please contact Ms G Steel (Deputy Headteacher) or Mr M Powell (Curriculum Development) at the school.
+We will continue to share with you how the curriculum evolves.
+The responsibility for curriculum design is Mr Gareth Williams (Assistant Headteacher) who is supported by Mr Mark Powell (Curriculum Development).

-Further information for learners and parents and carers
+Further information that we signpost to parents and carers are:

 https://hwb.gov.wales/api/storage/9db0a2c4-aa34-4498-9187-d92fc6bbf676/220208-children-young-people.pdf